columnflow/columnflow/docs/user_guide/examples.md

 ### The requirements

-As noticed in the {ref}`code snipped <example_task_class_section>`, a task can define three different requirement keywords, which have different functionality in the framework.
+As noticed in the {ref}`code snippet <example_task_class_section>`, a task can define three different requirement keywords, which have different functionality in the framework.

 The ```requires()``` method in a task, which is inherited from {external+law:py:class}`law.task.base.Task`, defines all required outputs for a task to run on a branch level.
 If an output does not exist, the task responsible for this output will be scheduled and executed before the desired task is run.